shervinemp/BinaryDomain_texture_tools/README.md

 ### Usage

-1. **Navigate to the Game Directory**: Open a command prompt and navigate to the directory containing your game files.
+1. **Navigate to the Game Directory**: Open a command prompt and navigate to the directory containing your game files. (as with all the other scripts)
 2. **Run the Script**: Execute `extract.bat`:

     ```sh
     extract.bat
     ```

-3. **Confirm Directory Structure**: When prompted, choose whether to create a corresponding directory structure under the modified directory.
+3. **Confirm Directory Structure**: When prompted, choose whether to create a corresponding directory structure under the staged directory.

-This script processes `.par` files and extracts their contents into their respective subdirectories
+This script processes `.par` files and extracts their contents into their respective subdirectories.

 ## Converting Textures

-Use `python convert.py decompress` to decompress the DDS files into PNG.
+Use `python convert.py decompress "my_dds_directory"` to decompress the DDS textures into PNG.

 ## Editing Textures & Upscaling